pietheinstrengholt/synapse-lab/module03/module03.md

 ## :tada: Summary

-This module provided an overview of how to provision an Azure SQL Database using the Azure Portal.
+This module provided an overview of how to configure your data lake structure and setup your first data pipeline.
+The output data is just copied and stored as raw data in your bronze layer.

 [Continue >](../module04/module04.md)